-For warranty repair, do not return your product to the place of purchase.
+For warranty repair, do not return your product to the place of purchase unless it was purchased from Mike's Train House in Columbia, MD.
 Instead, follow the instructions below to obtain warranty service as our dealer network is not prepared to service the product under the terms of this warranty.